 The U.S. Commission on Civil Rights strongly supports the efforts of Congress in drafting the Civil Rights Act of 1990 to enhance civil rights protections for all Americans.
-We urge Congress to pass and the President to sign the proposed legislation with the modifications recommended below.
+We urge Congress to pass and the President to sign the proposed legislation.
+However, we insist that Congress clarify the language of the bill to make clear that in the absence of a finding of egregious discrimination or order by a court of competent jurisdiction, section 4 of this act is not intended to promote employment quotas, nor will the use of quotas be condoned as a means of avoiding liability under this section.